 In our last blog post, we shared some tips on easing the struggles of providing personal care assistance to a senior loved one.
 But what about providing care specifically for someone with Alzheimer’s or dementia?

-At Live Free Home Health Care of New Hampshire, we understand the unique challenges of providing dementia care, particularly when it comes to personal care needs.
+At Live Free Home Health Care, one of the top-rated senior care companies in Concord, we understand the unique challenges of providing dementia care, particularly when it comes to personal care needs.
 Even something as simple as getting dressed can easily become overwhelming.
 Following are some tips that work well for our specially trained dementia caregiving team, and we believe will help you as well:

 - Enable the person with dementia to make choices and accomplish as much as possible independently.
 It may take extra time, but is well worth it to build up self-esteem.